firepear/homefarm/docs/management_and_maintenance.md

 ## Keeping the farm up to date

-Run `'./bin/update'`
+Just run `'./bin/update'`

+This will, as appropriate, update

+* Homefarm itself
+* The local Arch mirror
+* OS packages and Ansible on the control node
+* OS packages, Ansible, and/or BOINC on the compute nodes

 Since Arch is a rolling-release distro, it is recommended to run `update` at least once a week.
 It's safe to run the update script as often as you'd like.

-### Update strategy

-The update script performs the following tasks:

-* Checks github for the latest release of Homefarm
-     * If there is a new release, the local homefarm repository is sync'd with github, and the update process restarts in case there have been changes to the `update` script itself
-* Checks for new packages on the control node and updates the OS and Ansible if necessary
-* Checks for new packages on the compute nodes and updates the OS and Ansible if necessary
-* If Homefarm was updated, a BOINC rebuild attempt is made on the compute nodes.
-(If the version of BOINC has not changed, this will mostly be a no-op)
-* If there were OS updates on the compute nodes, they will reboot
-* If there were OS updates on the control node, it will reboot

 This makes it very easy to keep all aspects of your cluster up to date.